On this page:

 I’ve noticed that developers who are very experienced and are not used to doing pair programming will prefer to work on the exercises on their own.
 Less experienced developers tend to be more willing to try.
 Another factor, besides the work experience, is the type of education the trainee had in the past.
 In my experience, trainees that come from “learn-to-code bootcamps” tend to be more comfortable with learning in collaborative environments.
 There is also an individual factor, how open-minded someone is towards trying new things.
 Whatever the case, we can encourage and motivate people to do pair programming, but in the end, it’s a personal decision.

 - Don’t feel judged if you think you know less than the group.
-Some people might feel put on the spot doing pair programming in the course.
-People attend the course to learn, not to judge.
+Some people might feel put on the spot doing pair programming in the training.
+People attend the training to learn, not to judge.
 Also, you might know less about a given topic, but then you might know more about others.

 - Don’t be afraid of making mistakes in front of others.
 They’ll be likely to help you.
 We all make mistakes, just on different problems.